Clostridioides Difficile Infection (CDI)

 Types of Clostridioides Difficile Infections

 • Non-Severe CDI– The most common form of CDI seen is either mild colitis, or simple diarrhea.
-This diarrhea is watery and contains mucus but generally not blood.
+This diarrhea is watery and contains mucus, but generally not blood.
 A sigmoidoscopy usually shows normal tissue in the colon.
 This test involves placing an endoscope through the anus and into the last part of the colon.
 An endoscope is a long flexible tube with a camera and light on the end.
 The camera allows your healthcare provider to see inside your GI tract during the test.
-With non-severe CDI, diarrhea may resolve by simply stopping the antibiotics.
-In others, a healthcare provider will prescribe antibiotic pills.

 • Severe CDI– Severe colitis is often present with a case of severe CDI or full-blown C. difficile-associated colitis.
-Severe CDI occurs when the patient has very bad diarrhea and possible dehydration as well as abnormal lab tests and/or Xrays.
-Sometimes, ‘plaques’ (pseudomembranes) can be seen with a camera during sigmoidoscopy in the lower colon.
-These plaques can also imply a severe case of CDI.
+Severe CDI occurs when the patient has very bad diarrhea and possible dehydration, as well as abnormal lab tests and/or X-rays.

-• Fulminant CDI– This is the most serious type of CDI and is often seen with very serious complications.
+• Fulminant CDI– This is the worst type of CDI and is often seen with very serious complications.
 This can be life-threatening and occurs in 3% of patients.
 Most of those affected by this type are elderly and/or debilitated from other diseases.
-Patients with this form of the disease feel severe lower abdominal pain, diarrhea, high fever with chills, and rapid heartbeat.
+Patients with this level feel severe lower abdominal pain, diarrhea, high fever with chills, and rapid heartbeat.
+They usually have markedly abnormal blood tests and can have low blood pressure.

 What are the risk factors associated with CDI?

 The main risk factor for CDI is exposure to the bacteria and use of antibiotics.
 Exposure most often occurs in a hospital setting.
-Antibiotics are given to treat a specific infection in a person.
-Consequently, these drugs also suppress the normal gut bacteria which is necessary for proper gut health.
-Suppressing healthy bacteria allows C. difficile to grow and colonize the large intestine.
-Even after stopping antibiotics, the risk for CDI remains for up to one month.
-Long-term treatment or taking multiple antibiotics at a time can further increase the risk for CDI.
+Long-term antibiotic treatments or taking multiple antibiotics at the same time can further increase the risk for CDI.

 How is CDI Treated?